Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

   * Re-implement all the biscuit A did in his library, or modify A's library to add his eat method,
   * Encapsulate the A library in some container, like a 'biscuit metal box', which is definitively not as easy to eat (especially because metal tends to be harder your teeth).

-If you develope library and re-use existing libraries, that's a problem you probably already encountered many times.
+If you develop library and re-use existing libraries, that's a problem you probably already encountered many times.

-This is because there is actualy no good reason to enforce (Java style) interface implementation where type definition occures.
+This is because there is actually no good reason to enforce (Java style) interface implementation where type definition occurs.
-This is the first big issue comming from the way object model is implemented __and__ conceived in developer's mind.
+This is the first big issue coming from the way object model is implemented __and__ conceived in developer's mind.

 The second big issue, related to the way OOP is done today, is the huge verbosity and boilerplate code introduced by encapsulation.
-Good books like 'effective C++'[^effective-cpp] even recommand doing so.
+Good books like 'effective C++'[^effective-cpp] even recommend doing so.
-You see it everiday, from getter and setter mostly doing one-line affectation (many ide have tools for automating this code generation) to constructor only forwarding argument to member variables.
+You see it everyday, from getters and setters mostly doing one-line affectation (many ide have tools for automating this code generation) to constructor only forwarding argument to member variables.
 I really like the following example from LLVM's documentation: